Your phone rings; you look down and her name appears on your screen. Sadly, you dread clicking over…and then comes the guilt.

 I want to make sure I stress this point.
 Living with an emotional hurricane inside of you day in and day out is no party.
-Having borderline personality disorder can be agonizing.
+Having borderline personality disorder can be an agonizing existence.
 There’s often a chaotic and abusive childhood history, but not always.
-Unrecognized and untreated, it can lead to a miserable existence, as one by one, she wears out the people who are trying to love or help her.
+Unrecognized and untreated, it can lead to a miserable life, as one by one, she wears out the people who are trying to love or help her.
 It is difficult to treat, but there are therapeutic techniques that have been shown to work well, DBT or Dialectical Behavioral Therapy being chief among them.

-But as someone who’s lived and tried to love someone with this struggle. you can only be responsible for that which you can control.
+As someone who’s lived and tried to love someone with this struggle. you can only be responsible for that which you can control.
 You’ve tried multiple times to get your loved one help — and she stops taking her meds.
 Or she gets involved with another bad relationship.
 Or she won’t return your texts, after she’s threatened suicide one more time.
 Perhaps she denies she has a problem at all, pointing the finger at you and stating you’re not trying hard enough at the relationship.

 In order to let go of the guilt, I’m offering nine concrete steps you can take.
 They’re simple for me to write, but difficult to do.

 - Assess whether or not her capability of physically hurting you is rational.
 If it is, seek advice from a lawyer or, in an emergency, the mental health emergency services in your area.